 You can protect your customers and their websites by taking a proactive approach.
 Finding a partner that can help you monitor the growing list of cyberthreats and stay on top of them will ensure this.
 Integrate malware scanning and a web application firewall into your development and design plans so that you can monitor your clients’ websites for potential vulnerabilities and protect them from future cyberattacks.

-Learn more about the SiteLock deZign and deVelop affiliate program created specifically to help web designers and developers protect their clients, and ensure a strong and trusted relationship with them.
+Learn more about the SiteLock and how we help web designers and developers protect their clients, and ensure a strong and trusted relationship with them.